VenkataBhaskarr/TechnicalBlogs/Javascript.md

-# The ultimate reference to the #Javascript.
+# The ultimate reference to the Javascript.

-CREDITS : AKSHAY SAINI
+CREDITS : AKSHAY SAINI (this is the summary written in my words of akshay saini's namaste javascript videos)

+NOTE    : This blog is not fixed and constantly evolving if you find any mistake of the concept let me know and i am vey happy to discuss.